Find Affordable College Courses

 Annapolis, MD

-The in-demand master’s degree programs at St John’s College helped the school earn the #2 place on this year’s ranking of the most popular liberal arts / sciences and humanities schools in Maryland.
-Located in the large suburb of Annapolis, St. John's Annapolis is a private not-for-profit school with a small student population.
+A rank of #2 on this year’s list means St John’s College is a great place for liberal arts / sciences and humanities students working on their master’s degree.
+Located in the large suburb of Annapolis, St. John's Annapolis is a private not-for-profit college with a small student population.

 Of the 25 students majoring in liberal arts / sciences and humanities at St. John's Annapolis, 64% are male and 36% are female.